The Water (2022 film): Release

 The film had its world premiere on 20 May 2022 at the Directors' Fortnight parallel section of the 75th Cannes Film Festival.
-It will have its North-American premiere at the 2022 Toronto International Film Festival as part of the 'Contemporary World Cinema' film slate.
+For its North-American premiere, it made it to the 'Contemporary World Cinema' strand of the 2022 Toronto International Film Festival.

-Filmin and Elastica scooped the distribution rights for Spain, where the film is scheduled to be theatrically released on 28 October 2022.
+Filmin and Elastica scooped the distribution rights for Spain, where the film was scheduled to be theatrically released on 28 October 2022.
+It eventually opened in Spanish theatres on 4 November 2022.

 Reception

-On the American review aggregation website Rotten Tomatoes, The Water has a 100% approval rating based on 13 reviews from critics, with an average rating of 7.8/10.
+On the American review aggregation website Rotten Tomatoes, The Water has a 100% approval rating based on 15 reviews from critics, with an average rating of 7.7/10.

 Jonathan Holland of ScreenDaily deemed the film to be a "daring, multi-layered debut feature", also writing that "[The Water is] a film which always feels carefully poised on the edge of the surreal, where dark things always seem to be pressing in".

 Manu Yáñez of Fotogramas rated the film 4 out of 5 stars, extolling the "audacity" of Elena López Riera at handling and intermingling the elements of the film.

 Elsa Fernández-Santos of El País deemed the "suggestive" debut feature to be "a film where the arcane becomes visible in a subtle and interior way".